3 company policies you should have in writing

 Workplace bullying and harassment (including sexual harassment) is a serious issue in New Zealand - studies suggest that as many as one in three workers experience some form of bullying or harassment each year.

 This is important.
-Bullying and harassment can create a risk to health and safety, affecting people physically and mentally, disrupting your workplace, and reducing productivity.
+Bullying and harassment can create a risk to health and safety, affecting people physically and mentally, disrupting your workplace, reducing productivity, and exposing the business to personal grievance claims if behaviour goes unaddressed.

 A bullying and harassment policy will help build a company culture where all people are respected.
 It helps set the example of what is acceptable in the workplace and clarifies the rights and obligations of employees and managers.